Breastfeeding challenges can impact how straightforward breastfeeding is and how confident you might feel about feeding your baby.

 *your milk supply can be affected – it can be low if your baby is not able to stimulate enough milk production or there can too much milk if your baby is feeding often

 I have seen mums who feel broken when feeding is an ongoing battle with an unsettled baby and damaged nipples which can cause fear and tears before and with each feed.
 Some women need to stop breastfeeding because it is affecting their mental health and their ability to look after themselves and their baby.
 Good support can make a huge difference.

 Assessment & Treatment

 When a baby is assessed and a tongue tie is diagnosed, it can be snipped to enable greater movement of the tongue – with ongoing breastfeeding support, this can work well, the symptoms can ease and feeding becomes much easier.

 For NHS treatment, referrals to a tongue-tie clinic can probably be made by a midwife, health visitor or GP – although this can vary from area to area and sometimes only GP referrals are possible.
 The sooner a referral is made, the sooner a baby can be seen and breastfeeding problems are more likely to be resolved.

 Help with feeding

 La Leche League support can be beneficial right from birth – they can’t assess or diagnose a tongue tie but they know the signs and can talk to you about seeking a referral.

 La Leche League has a great page of information.

-If you and your baby are experiencing struggles and challenges, please make sure you get some support for you as well – get along to good groups, call in to Mother Cuppa and see a breastfeeding specialist to get good feeding support and reassurance.
+If you and your baby are experiencing struggles and any breastfeeding challenges, please make sure you get some support for you as well – get along to good groups, you can get involved with Mother Cuppa Postnatal Groups and see a breastfeeding specialist to get good feeding support and reassurance.